most Wuthering Heights Day Ever – Folkestone

 The first event in Brighton happened on the 13th July, so organisers try and get as close to that date as possible.
 This has become a global phenomenon; Australia, Tel Aviv, Dublin… it’s everywhere.

-Jonathan, and his co-organisers Tim Jones, Toby Cotton, Ben Cartwright and Pete Burkinshaw put on their first event last summer.
+Jonathan, and his co-organisers Tim Jones, Toby Cotton, Ben Cartwright and Pete Burkinshaw put on their first event in 2018.
 “We weren’t sure if anyone would come at all.
 Then, as we were waiting on the Harbour Arm, we saw a sea of red, floaty people coming across the Viaduct and waving as they walked.
 It was amazing.
-We’re hoping to double the attendance this year, and we’re going to make the show a bit longer too.
-It will be filmed and screened on the Big Screen so people can see what’s going on, and we’re going to have awards for Best Beard and Best Wig and so on.”
+In 2019 we doubled the attendance, and extended the show too.
+We filmed and screened on the Big Screen so people could see what was going on.
+We also wanted to put on awards for Best Beard and Best Wig and so on.”

 supporting local charities

-“It’s totally free so you can come along and join in, or just come along and watch.
-There will be charity buckets around collecting for Living Words,which is a nationwide charity with local roots working with people with dementia.
-We’re also collecting for Unique, which is also a nationwide charity, supporting people with rare chromosome disorders, and this has a personal link too.”
+“It’s totally free so open to anyone to join in, or just come along and watch.
+We try to collect for charity too.
+Both charities have a personal link; Living Words, a nationwide charity with local roots working with people with dementia; and Unique, which is also a nationwide charity, supporting people with rare chromosome disorders.”